onflow/docs/docs/evm/cadence/batched-evm-transactions.md

         .concat(" - ensure the COA Resource is created and saved at this path to enable EVM interactions"))
 ```

+At the end of this section, the transaction now has an reference authorized with the `EVM.Call`
+[entitlement](https://cadence-lang.org/docs/language/access-control#entitlements) to use in the `execute` block which
+can be used call into EVM.

 ### Funding the COA

 Next, we fund the COA with enough FLOW to cover the mint cost.
 This is done by withdrawing FLOW from the signer's